web3-identity/cns-contracts/docs/Web3Controller.md

 ### commitWithName

-Submit commitment and also lock the name.
+Submit commitment and `also lock the name`.

 ### Parameters